Aquatic Invasive Plants

 Mechanical control/removal methodologies

 There are a number of mechanical control and removal methodologies that have been used by TPWD to manage aquatic invasive vegetation which include harvesters (hydrilla, water hyacinth, and giant salvinia), shredders (water hyacinth), floating booms (giant salvinia and water hyacinth), and manual removal (giant salvinia, water hyacinth, water lettuce, and hydrilla).
 Harvesters and shredders are not cost effective and are often limited by shallow water and submerged timber.
 Manual removal can be effective primarily when new infestations of aquatic invasive vegetation are first discovered.
-Floating booms effectively contain aquatic invasive vegetation but must be used with either a biocontrol agent or herbicide to treat the target vegetation.
-Eradication of giant salvinia in lakes Fork, Athens, Brandy Branch, and Martin Creek was possible because of the use of floating booms.
+Control of non-native species such as giant and common salvinia has been possible on lakes Fork, Athens, Naconiche, Houston County, Raven, and parts of Caddo through the use of floating booms.
 Currently, TPWD is using floating booms and manual removal as part of the IPM plan to manage aquatic invasive vegetation on Texas’ public waters.

 TPWD has effectively used herbicides to manage numerous species of aquatic invasive vegetation, including giant salvinia, common salvinia, alligatorweed, crested floating heart, yellow floating heart, water hyacinth, water lettuce, Eurasian water milfoil, and hydrilla.
 All TPWD herbicide applications are conducted in accordance with each specific herbicide label as approved by the Environmental Protection Agency (EPA).
 All TPWD employees conducting herbicide applications on aquatic invasive vegetation possess pesticide applicator’s licenses with aquatic certification through the Texas Department of Agriculture.
 All herbicides used are approved by the EPA for use in aquatic environments.
 Currently, TPWD is using herbicides as part of the IPM plan to manage aquatic invasive vegetation on Texas’ public waters.